Procurement Negotiation Strategies for Win-Win Outcomes

 Value is much more than price.

-Getting creative and finding other non-transactional negotiables can unlock better delivery schedules, reliability in supply, exclusive access, and greater supplier collaboration.
+Getting creative and identifying other non-transactional negotiables can unlock better delivery schedules, reliable supply, exclusive access, and greater supplier collaboration.
 When companies develop strong supplier collaboration capabilities, they beat the industry standard for growth by around 2x

 With the right approach to procurement negotiation strategies, businesses can move past what appears at first glance to be the primary negotiable, which is often money, and uncover the underlying needs behind a want.